 Students will not be permitted to use the school telephone except in case of an emergency.
 The student must have a permission slip from the teacher in order to use the phone.
-The use of cell phones (including cell phone watches) is not permitted during the school day.
-Failure to adhere to this policy will result in confiscation of your cell phone or cell phone watch.
+The use of cell phones (including smart watches) is not permitted during the school day.
+Failure to adhere to this policy will result in confiscation of your cell phone or smart watch.